 Rejuvenation with Jeju Sauna: Home of Wellbeing.
 There are spas, and there are saunas.
 And then there is Jeju Sauna- a different world of relaxation and rejuvenation.
 Jeju Sauna’s 35,000 sq ft includes a gender-segregated traditional Korean public bathhouse, furnished with hot tubs, showers and Korean traditional kiln saunas with nine different natural materials, each offering a different experience.
 Other areas of the facility include unisex areas, with a food court, heated floor for lounging and sleeping, wide-screen TVs, exercise rooms, ice rooms, heated mineral rooms, a swimming pool and sleeping quarters with mats.

 For those who might not know, I lived in Japan for four years.
 I’m a die-hard lover of all thing Japan- including the food.
-I’ve searched high and low for a true omakase in Atlanta, and I learned that TOMO Restaurant offers the closest authentic experience.
-I have yet to visit; it’s on my bucket list for 2018.
-I hope Santa delivers!
+I’ve searched high and low for the best omakase in Atlanta, and Umi is it!
+Sit at the counter with the chef and TRUST him.
+Just be sure to leave a little room for coffee and dessert.
+Yes - at a Japanese restaurant.
+You will not regret it.

 Power Driving with Porsche.
 Wouldn’t you love to wake to a new Porsche in the driveway?
 For some of us, it’s only a dream.
 In the meantime, you can head to the new Porsche Experience Center.
 Spend 90 minutes behind the wheel of a Porsche with a highly trained Porsche driving coach at your side, or try the Porsche Driving Simulators.
 Painstakingly designed to replicate characteristics of some of the world’s most famous circuits such as France’s famous Le Mans circuit, you can feel every turn and nuance of the track.